matt-cross23/matt-cross23/Readme.md

 ---

+###**User Story**

 #### In August 2021, I decided to make a career change so I enrolled in Penn's LPS Full Stack Bootcamp. 👨‍💻

+#### I knew it would be challenging, but I wasn't expecting the need to push myself much harder than in other academic settings.
+Also, finding the confidence to become a developer was an obstacles, I had troubles asking for help and believing that my code would actually work.

+#### Despite this, with the help of Penn's LPS support team and my own perserverance, I found myself evolving into developer who is excited to take on new challenges as it serves as an opportunity to learn and become better.
+This growth mindset has become an invaluable skill for me, it's allowed me properly access the problem at hand and calmly analyze the situation to give the best answer.

-#### Since then, I've learned significally about Frontend and Backend development, plus MYSQL and NOSQL database management/query.
+#### Now looking back as a graduate, I've learned significally about Frontend and Backend development, plus MYSQL and NOSQL database management/query.
 Now I'm able to create Full Stack applications using frameworks/tools such as React, Express, OOP, MVC, ORM, Mongoose, Sequelize, and MERN stack.
+Talk about development!!

+---

 #### Here are my Github Stats!